jurkovicmartin/ML-Fundamentals/Single_Layer/README.md

 *Rate means learning rate, d(output)/dz is derivation of activation function*

 ## Implementation
+Dot is represented by 0 and dashes by 1.

+Network has 10 neurons.
+One neuron for one value (number).
+Each neuron has 5 inputs (numbers in Morse code is a sequence of 5 symbols).

 Neurons activation functions is a sigmoid function.

 <img src="README_img/sigmoid.png" title="Sigmoid function" alt="Sigmoid function" width=50%>